 First American Spacecraft on the Moon

-Surveyor 1 became the first American spacecraft to soft-land on the Moon.
-After a journey of 63 hours and 36 minutes, Surveyor 1 successfully landed only 9 miles off its target in the Oceanus Procellarum.
-The spacecraft transmitted more than 11,000 high-resolution photographs before its energy sources were depleted.
+Surveyor 1 becomes the first American spacecraft to make a soft landing on the Moon just four months after the first Moon landing by the Soviet Union.
+After a journey of 63 hours and 36 minutes, Surveyor 1 successfully lands only 9 miles (14.5 kilometers) away from its intended target in the Oceanus Procellarum.
+The spacecraft transmits more than 10,000 high-resolution photographs back to Earth before its energy sources are depleted.

 January 27, 1967